 Bill Clark is a photographer, author, researcher, and lecturer and lives in the Rio Grande Valley.
 He has published numerous articles on raptor subjects; has traveled extensively world-wide studying, observing, and photographing raptors; and formerly led raptor and birding tours and workshops, both home and abroad.
 He regularly teaches evening and weekend courses on raptor field identification and biology and frequently presents lectures on raptor subjects.
 Bill has written a raptor field guide for Europe, and is writing two others for Africa and for Mexico and Central America.
 He is a coauthor of the Photographic Guide to North American Raptors and the completely revised Peterson series guide, Hawks.
 He has on-going research projects on Harlan’s Hawk, White-tailed Hawk, and Harris’s Hawk.
 Some of his latest papers deal with raptor taxonomy.
 Bill has a personal goal to see and take photographs of all of the world’s diurnal raptors.

-Bob Behrstock lived in east Texas for 22 years, first as a founder and Vice-president of Peregrine Tours, then as a senior tour leader for Wings, Inc. While living in Texas, he participated in site assessment for five of the Great Texas Coastal Birding Trail and Great Texas Wildlife Trail maps, the World Birding Center, and birding trails in Virginia, Maryland, Kansas and West Texas.
+Bob Behrstock lived in east Texas for 22 years, first as a founder and Vice-president of Peregrine Tours, then as a senior tour leader for Wings, Inc. While living in Texas he participated in site assessments for the Great Texas Birding Trail and trails in Virginia, Maryland, Kansas and West Texas.
 For over 12 years, he has been a presenter and field trip leader for birding, dragonfly, and butterfly festivals in Texas, Arizona, and California.
 He has authored or co-authored nearly 60 popular and scientific papers concerning fishes, birds, dragonflies, grasshoppers, and butterflies in the U.S. and Latin America, and three books: Birds of Houston, Galveston, and the Upper Texas Coast; the Upper Texas Coast volume of Finding Birds on the Great Texas Coastal Birding Trail; and an introductory insect guide Dragonflies & Damselflies of the Southwest.
 He now lives in Southeastern Arizona, and continues to lead natural history tours both freelancing and for Naturalist Journeys.